tsnellgrove/dark_castle3/doc/to_do.md

 *** review ***
-- TBD: fix case where sword is in Burt's inventory and tries to take in Entrance but royal_hedgehog stops him
-- TBD: sort out double print of score after win
-- TBD: case where player drops sword in same room as hedgehog after using it...
-	- TBD: need to update description / situation; perhaps should give key and change to adoring description?

-- TBD: hedgehog description should change when distracted by food
-- Fix Antechamber description sill mentions goblin after death
-- search for 'Nana'-based errors
-- Fix: 'officious' == offering unwanted advice => NOT hidebound or miro-managerial

 - maybe replace the current debug code (C64 poke) with magic word ('xyzzy') ?
 - update 'eat biscuit' warning text... should ref baker job and Nana
 - update hedgehog description while eating to "The RH is ravenously eating"